-The disputed domain name is confusingly similar to "ARCELOR" and "MITTAL" word elements of the Complainant's trademarks.

-The obvious misspelling of the Complainant's trademark ARCELORMITTAL (letters "rm" being replaced with "rrn") is characteristics of a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name.

-The Complainant refers to previous domain name decisions in this regard.
+- The disputed domain name is confusingly similar to "ARCELOR" and "MITTAL" word elements of the Complainant's trademarks. - The obvious misspelling of the Complainant's trademark ARCELORMITTAL (i.e. the deletion of the letter "i") is characteristic of a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name. - The Complainant refers to previous domain name decisions in this regard.

-Thus, according to the Complainant the confusing similarity between Complainant's trademarks and the disputed domain name is clearly established.
+Thus, according to the Complainant, the confusing similarity between the Complainant's trademarks and the disputed domain name is clearly established.

-NO RIGHTS OR LEGITIMATE INTERESTS
+B) NO RIGHTS OR LEGITIMATE INTERESTS